MaeveOfFae/romance-realism/README.md

 2. Tune heuristics and thresholds; expose more config knobs if desired.
 3. Add a `--dry-run` or verbose debug mode to surface all suppressed annotations for authors.
 4. Finalize documentation for contributors describing how to add new detectors and tests.

-If you want, I can scaffold the unit tests next (Jest or Vitest), add CI workflow, or prepare a release PR.
-Which should I do?